 This major exhibition will be a mesmerising riot of sights and sounds.
 It brings together over 200 works from throughout his five-decade career – from robots made from old TV screens, to his innovative video works and all-encompassing room-sized installations such as the dazzling Sistine Chapel 1993.

 Organised by Tate Modern and San Francisco Museum of Modern Art.

-Nam June Paik: The Future is Now is presented in The Eyal Ofer Galleries.
+Nam June Paik is presented in The Eyal Ofer Galleries.